REAPER v2.1

 |---|---|

-| --output | Output directory for reports and artefacts |
+| --output <dir> | Output directory for findings and artefacts |

-| --wraith-report | Ingest WRAITH scan report as reconnaissance input |
+| --wraith-report <file> | Ingest WRAITH reconnaissance report as Phase −1 input |

-| --verbose | Verbose output with detailed operation logging |
+| --verbose | Verbose logging |

 | --quiet | Suppress non-essential output |